-Our ABET-accredited program is structured to develop engineers with a broad technical background and solid foundation of coure courses.
+Our engineering physics program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, is structured to develop engineers with a broad technical background and solid foundation of core courses.
 Specialize your degree by choosing an concentration in engineering in controls, electronics, power systems, material science, mechanisms and machines, and thermo-fluid systems, or work with a faculty member to select a set of advanced engineering electives that reflects your particular interest.

 At UW-Platteville, engineering physics graduates are devoted to creating and optimizing engineering solutions through enhanced knowledge and integrated application of math, science and engineering principles.
 The program also provides an excellent foundation for those intending to continue their education with a graduate degree in science or engineering.

 ● Opportunity to participate in ongoing research projects with faculty

 ● State-of-the-art research lab facilities

 ● Choose an area of concentration to round out your degree based on your career aspirations

 ● Graduates are prepared for a successful career as an Application Engineering, Product Development Engineer, Materials Coordinator, and more

 Our Engineering Physics Spotlight student today is David Rohr.
 The fifth-year senior from Sussex, Wisconsin tutors a dizzying array of subjects on campus, including calculus, differential equations, physics, statistics, signals and systems, and circuit analysis.
 We sat down to catch up with this multitalented student.
 Read more.

 About Engineering Physics Program

 Admission - Transfer Student